 In this morning, I had a glass of grape juice in this famous shop.
 You get a flavour of history in each sip along with the sweetness of the grapes.
-Haji gets his supply of grapes from the Zagros mountains in North Iraq.
+Haji gets his supply of grapes from the Zagros mountains in northern Iraq.

 The building that house the juice shop is in traditional Iraqi “shanasheel” style, with wooden lattices on the second floor.
 Sadly, it is now in a state of disrepair.

-Shanasheel is the Arabic term given to a type of projecting oriel window enclosed with carved wood latticework located on the second storey of a building or higher, often lined with stained glass.
-Shanasheels are prevalent in Iraq, the Levant, Hejaz and Egypt.
-The earliest evidence on use of the shanasheel dates back to the 12th century in Baghdad during the Abbasid period.
+Shanasheel is the Arabic term given to a type of projecting oriel window enclosed with carved wood latticework located on the second storey of a building or higher, often lined with stained glass, overlooking the street, offering a good view without being seen.
+Shanasheels are prevalent in Iraq, the Levant, Hejaz, and Egypt.
+The earliest evidence on the use of the shanasheel dates back to the 12th century in Baghdad during the Abbasid period.
+Shanasheel is a witness to the social and cultural transformations that Iraq has undergone.
+Some of them are still standing resisting time and delaying urban development.